85GLC85/shakespeare-m1/README.md

 Images spanning the full page
 Video not loading
 Deleted Future.html page as there was not enough available content and altered mainpage links accordingly.

+<strong> Testing </strong>

+<strong>Validation Testing</strong>

+Ran through the W3 HTML tester and the below bugs were located in the code - code that was not written by myself.

+WS3 CSS Checker
+Located 34 errors in code, mostly from the code not written by myself.

+Ran through CSS tester and the below result issued.

+<strong>Cross Browser and Device Testing </strong>